All code must validate cleanly (no errors or warnings) through the

 .

-You must make sure that your and you must use some descendent or child
+You must use some descendent or child

 selectors so that you do not change elements outside of the navigation.